Slow Travel Magazine: Discovering the art of conscious travel

 How does a slow travel magazine differ from a classic travel blog?

 A traditional travel blog often focuses on presenting as many sights, tips, and routes as possible in a short amount of time.
 It's often about "top 10" lists, quick insider tips, and efficient trip planning.
 A slow travel magazine, on the other hand, tells stories.
-It takes you on a journey—not just to the places, but also to the people, the culture, and the small, often overlooked moments.
+It takes you along on the journey—not just to the places, but also to the people, the culture, and the small, often overlooked moments.
 Instead of "must-sees," personal experiences take center stage.
 It's about building a connection to the places, rather than just rushing through them.

 What role does mindfulness play in slow travel?